Dale E. Yahnke

 Prior to Dowling & Yahnke, Dale worked for six years as a financial analyst with the law firm of Gray Cary Ware & Freidenrich (now known as DLA Piper US LLP).
 He has served as an expert witness in investment and securities related matters.

 Dale has been featured in numerous financial publications including Barron’s, Worth, and The Wall Street Journal.
-In 2017, he was recognized for the eleventh consecutive year by Barron’s as one of its Top 100 Independent Financial Advisors in the country(1).
+In 2017, he was recognized for the twelfth consecutive year by Barron’s as one of its Top 100 Independent Financial Advisors in the country(1).
 Dale was also named to the Barron’s 2017 Top Advisor Rankings: California for the fourth consecutive year(2).

 Dale, a native San Diegan who lives in Carmel Valley with his wife and two children, is actively committed to the San Diego community and the investment advisory industry.

 Why did you become a financial advisor?

 I enjoy working with individuals who work hard so that they can take care of their families and can someday retire comfortably without having to worry.
 Everybody’s situation is a little different, and it’s fun to work with a diverse group of clients and help them achieve what is important to them.
 When Mark Dowling and I started the firm in 1991, there were not many good options for people seeking smart, fiduciary-based advice from highly credentialed advisors.
 Back in 1991, we started with a passion to change the way the financial advice industry had been run traditionally.
 I still love it all these years later.

 What is the most challenging part of your role?